koltyakov/cq-source-sharepoint/cmd/demo/README.md

 It sould create lists and feed bunch of random data.

 The process takes time due to the number of seeding items.
 Amend `./cmd/demo/main.go` to reduce or increase the number of items.

+If you see progress drammatically slowing dow or stuck, reduce concurrency as you face SharePoint API throttling.